bartificer/programming-by-stealth/docs/pbs34.md

 });
 ```

-Notice that to save a lot of typing, and to make the code more readable, I created a local variable named `isLocalUrl` to store a reference to the function `bartificer.linkToolkit.isLocalUrl`.
+Notice that, to save a lot of typing, and to make the code more readable, I created a local variable named `isLocalUrl` to store a reference to the function `bartificer.linkToolkit.isLocalUrl`.
 This means that the following two lines of code are effectively identical:

 ```javascript
 window.alert(bartificer.linkToolkit.isLocalUrl('/boogers.html'));